Thinkmill/keystatic/.changeset/perfect-candles-change.md

 'keystatic': patch
 ---

+- Use localized string for "search".
+- Use localized string for "add".
-use localized string for collection "search"
+- Use localized string for "create".